cleverbridge/spike_living_styleguide/README.md

     - if breaking changes are necessary it has to be communicated through all teams in time
     - regulary only minor updates will be delivered

+# Tooling
+- Fabricator
+    - summary of website sounds intersting
+    - last development one year ago
+    - no detailed information or example on how to use it in real szenarios
+- Source JS
+    - living styleguide for different web technologies
+- React Styleguidist
+    - nearly zero configuration setup
+    - dev hot-relaoding components (js / css)
+    - same tech stack as frontend (build with react)
+    - easy customizable
+    - live edit in browser